MSC Income Fund, Inc. Files Definitive Proxy Statement In Connection With Potential Listing Of Its Shares On A National Securities Exchange

 This communication is not, and under no circumstances is it to be construed as, a prospectus or an advertisement.
 Nothing in this communication shall constitute an offer to sell, or a solicitation of an offer to buy, any securities and this communication should not be interpreted or construed as such.
 Any offers, solicitations or offers to buy, or any sales of securities will be made in accordance with the registration requirements of the Securities Act of 1933, as amended, or an exemption therefrom.

-Information contained on the Company's website is not incorporated by reference into this communication.
+Information contained on our website or MSC Income's website is not incorporated by reference into this communication.

 Contacts: